Even if your grades don't go the way you've been hoping, you don't have to give up on uni

 If you missed your firm and insurance offers and one or both are still showing as conditional

-If you missed your firm and insurance offers but one or both is still showing as conditional on Track then phone up your firm and/or insurance.
-If they tell you that you are unsuccessful but it isn't showing in Track, ask them how long it will be before they let UCAS know.
+If you missed your firm and insurance offers but one or both is still showing as conditional on Hub then phone up your firm and/or insurance.
+If they tell you that you are unsuccessful but it isn't showing in Hub, ask them how long it will be before they let Ucas know.

 Similarly if your firm or insurance say they're still deciding whether to confirm your place ask them when you will know.
 They aren't supposed to keep you hanging on for too long because it stops you from applying elsewhere through Clearing.

-If they drag their feet over making a decision then contact UCAS, or if you don't want to wait any longer then you can ask them to reject you.
-Being kept hanging by your firm or insurance is one of the most difficult positions to be in, so don't be shy about seeking advice from UCAS or TSR's team of Clearing advisors.
+If they drag their feet over making a decision then contact Ucas, or if you don't want to wait any longer then you can ask them to reject you.
+Being kept hanging by your firm or insurance is one of the most difficult positions to be in, so don't be shy about seeking advice from Ucas or other students on The Student Room.

 If you change your mind about your firm or insurance